jeliasson/redwoodjs-on-kubernetes/README.md

 ### Secrets

-As our Docker images contains senstive information and likely to be hosted in a private Container Registry, we need to create a [Docker Registry config secret](https://kubernetes.io/docs/concepts/configuration/secret/#docker-config-secrets) that Kubernetes can use to pull down the imags.
+As our Docker images contains sensitive information and likely to be hosted in a private Container Registry, we need to create a [Docker Registry config secret](https://kubernetes.io/docs/concepts/configuration/secret/#docker-config-secrets) that Kubernetes can use to pull down the images.
 To export the secret and store it in a persistent file, run `kubectl get secret <my-container-registry-secret> -o yaml`.
 This should result in a secret like below.

 ```yaml
 apiVersion: v1